elliot-mb/recursive-gaussian/README.md

 # Gaussian Elimination Algorithm
-Enter a solvable gaussian elimination matrix in the runner class and get back the unknown values.
+Enter a solvable gaussian elimination matrix in command line to retreive unknowns.